 However, if either gene is mutated or altered, these proteins either aren’t made or fail to function correctly, which can prevent DNA damage from being repaired.
 This can increase the risk of the cells developing additional genetic alterations that can lead to cancer.

-According to the National Cancer Institute, female breast and ovarian cancers (both hereditary and non-hereditary), have been linked to specific mutations in BRCA1 and BRCA2 with 20 to 25 percent of hereditary breast cancers driven by the mutations and about five to 10 percent of all breast cancers and 15 percent of ovarian cancers linked to BRCA1 and BRCA2 mutations.
+According to the National Cancer Institute, female breast and ovarian cancers (both hereditary and non-hereditary), have been linked to specific mutations in BRCA1 and BRCA2.
+Approximately 5-10% of breast cancers and 10-15% of ovarian cancers are caused by genetic mutations within a person’s genes, including, but not limited to, BRCA1 and BRCA2.

 Lifetime risks for developing breast cancer for those who have inherited BRCA1 and BRCA2 mutations include:

 - 55-72% of women with the inherited BRCA1 mutation will develop breast cancer by age 70-80.